coreinfrastructure/best-practices-badge/background.md

     -   5 Stars: Passed independent security review.&#8221;

--   Coverity (see discussion on Coverity)
+-   Coverity (see discussion on Coverity).

 ### Origin analysis for known vulnerabilities